 For more information on Rabies Titer/FAVN test submissions, please see the KSU Rabies Laboratory website.
 There you will have access to shipping instructions, current FAVN Report Forms and test fees.

 Need help planning your pet's international move?
 Contact us to discuss your options.

-Editor's Note: This post was originally published in May 2010 and has been updated with new information.
+Editor's Note: This post was originally published in May 2010 and has been most recently updated on January 14, 2020.